 MEMP has also received more than 20 newspaper titles from Iraq that were collected by the Library of Congress office in Cairo.
 These will be microfilmed in 2014 and 2015.
 Titles include: Al-Istiqamah (Baghdad, Iraq) Dec.
 27, 2003 – Oct.
 16, 2008, Al-Manar al-Yawm (Baghdad, Iraq) Mar.
 22, 2004 – Apr.
 6, 2005, Al-Sa’ah (Baghdad, Iraq) December 27, 2003 – April 8, 2009, and many short runs of other titles.

 Journal de Teheran is a general newspaper in French from Iran.
 Stanford has contributed its holdings for 1949-1956 and 1960-1967 for MEMP microfilming.

 al-Quds al-Arabi (London)

 MEMP is filming issues from 1989 to the present of the London title al-Quds al-Arabi, which covers contemporary Middle East issues.
 Holdings are being provided by Yale University and Exeter University (UK).

 MEMP will preserve issues from 1987-2005 of this Persian language daily newspaper published in Los Angeles.
 The newspaper contains information on the local Iranian community as well as news from Iran.

 This Egyptian journal began publishing in 2011, after the revolution began.
-Stanford is providing holdings of this title for this MEMP microfilming project.
+Stanford is providing holdings of al-Tahrir for this MEMP microfilming project.

 MEMP's project microfilmed Turkish newspapers held by CRL, which complements previously filmed material held around the United States.
-This multiyear commitment has filmed several titles to date, including Milliyet, Son Posta, and Vakit.
+This multiyear commitment has filmed several titles, including Milliyet, Son Posta, and Vakit.